-Two of the biggest game-streaming services — Google Stadia and Microsoft’s Project xCloud — are in their infancy, and both promise unprecedented freedom and ease-of-use for players.
-They’re sure to offer each other competition, but when it comes down to Google Stadia versus Project xCloud, which is shaping up to be the more impressive service?
+Two of the biggest game-streaming services — Google Stadia and Microsoft’s xCloud — are both in their infancy, and each promises unprecedented freedom and ease of use for players.
+They’re sure to offer each other competition, but when it comes down to Google Stadia versus xCloud, which is shaping up to be the more impressive service?
 Here’s what we know about them so far.

 There is no dedicated console or box needed to play games on either Google Stadia or Project xCloud, but the two services don’t work identically, either.
 Depending on the systems you own, one could seem like the better choice, especially if you have a preference in the games you play.

 Google Stadia is designed to run through your Chrome web browser.
 During initial tests as “Project Stream,” it could be used only on desktop computers, but you can now use it on devices like phones and tablets as well.
 Because it uses your Google account, this theoretically means you’ll be able to stop playing a game on your PC and start playing on your phone in mere moments.

 Currently, Stadia supports televisions via Chromecast Ultra as well as Pixel phones and a selection of other devices.
 A February 2020 update adds support for several more devices, including Samsung Galaxy phones S8 or newer, the Razer Phone and Razer Phone 2, as well as the ASUS ROG Phone and ASUS ROG Phone II.
 The full list of compatible devices can be found here.